andersfylling/secret-project/README.md

 ## About
 Game developed for android course at NTNU.
 Builds upon the previous project (lab 3).
+The game is developed by Anders Fylling and Cim Stordal.

 The game functionality works something like this: https://www.youtube.com/watch?v=gOtb5YnYrYk The objective is to survive for as long as possible and if you touch the bottom of your mobile screen you die.

+## Project Code Organisation
+The project code is organised as "Package by feature".
+For more information about this, please refer to Wiki/Architecture

 ## Features